 Best Gluten-Free: Cup4Cup Gluten-Free Wholesome Flour

 Baking is already so precise that introducing conversions to make a recipe gluten-free can sometimes be a real head-scratcher.
 Well, as promised by the name, Cup4Cup takes all the guesswork out of it.
 Developed by the legendary Thomas Keller, this custom blend for Williams Sonoma swaps in corn, white and brown rice, milk powder, tapioca, potato, and xanthan gum to work its magic.
-There’s a multipurpose option, but we like that the Wholesome Flour blend adds the benefits of omega-3 fatty acids and a heartier texture by way of golden flaxseed and rice bran, and takes away the smoothing dairy and tuber elements to make it a great substitute for the satisfying nature of whole wheat.
+There’s a multipurpose option, but we like that the Wholesome Flour blend adds a heartier texture by way of golden flaxseed and rice bran, and takes away the smoothing dairy and tuber elements to make it a great substitute for the satisfying nature of whole wheat.

 Protein, not varietal—like hard, soft, red, or white—is how we categorize flour in America.
 Why?
 Because gluten.
 This much-maligned protein varietal is what gives flour-based goods the springy, toothsome, or crumbly texture we love.
 It’s formed when gliadin and glutenin bond to one another with the addition of liquid; the more bonds that form, the more structure your project will have.